GiovanniSalmeri/yellow-music/README.md

 ## How to show a music score

 You can write a music score with [ABC notation](https://abcnotation.com/).
-ABC is a format that allows to write easily simple and complex musical scores, even without a graphical editor.
+ABC is a format that allows to write easily both simple and complex musical scores, even without a graphical editor.
 The library used has [a few minor differences](https://paulrosen.github.io/abcjs/overview/abc-notation.html) from ABC standard.

 Insert the music score with a code block.
 Wrap the data in \`\`\` and add the language identifier `music`.